mcapavan/HortonworksMasterClass/notes.md

 www.community.hortonworks.com

-Pheonix: High Concurrency.
+Phoenix: High Concurrency.
 You can run large number of user submitting queries with low latency.
 Easy to use compared to Hbase UI.

 Hive drawbacks: Cannot have many concurrent users.
 It may be okay for tens of user but not hundreds of concurrent users.
 SparkSQL also has high concurrency (many users) issues.
-Pheonix has limitations on deep sql analytics.
+Phoenix has limitations on deep sql analytics.

 Hive is tested with 100 concurrent users and not able to go beyond 100 users.
 SparkSQL assign memory for each user request so it cannot go beyond the in-memory capacity.